ApeWorX/ape-ledger/CONTRIBUTING.md

 pre-commit install
 ```

-Commiting will now automatically run the local hooks and ensure that your commit passes all lint checks.
+Committing will now automatically run the local hooks and ensure that your commit passes all lint checks.

 ## Pull Requests